 Justification: Even if you have no interest in white water, thigh straps are the single most important modification you can make to your packraft.
 Think of it as the difference between clipless pedals and cages on your bike… or tying shoes tight before a run.
 The boat will be more responsive, handle better, track better, etc. Eddy lines don’t grab as strongly.
 My legs used to always fall asleep, but with thigh straps and the seat moved forward my circulation is somehow improved.

 Selecting tie-downs: I prefer the tie-downs made by Alpacka for their 5$ cost and weight.
 However, I’ve ripped through four of them.
 If you plan on using thigh straps for aggressive rolling, consider using larger D-ring patches, PVC or urethane-coated, like the Aire 1″ D-Ring or the NRS packraft patch (update: the NRS packraft patches have a poor reputation), at least at the hip positions.
 I have NRS D-Rings attached at the hips, where the force is the greatest, and Alpacka tie-downs at the feet.
 If you plan on using thigh straps more for control (class III and below), go with all four Alpacka tie-downs.

-Glue: I’ve used Stabond U-148 two-part glue (expensive) and Alpacka-recommended Ace Hardware Flexible Vinyl Mender one-part glue (cheap, easy to find and use), but have only really tested the Stabond, which is very reliable.
+Glue: I’ve used Stabond U-148 two-part glue (expensive) and Alpacka-recommended Locktite Vinyl, Fabric & Plastic Flexible Adhesive one-part glue (cheap, easy to find and use).
+I have complete faith in the Stabond, but have seen the vinyl adhesive fail.
 These guidelines assume you are using the Stabond glue.
-With ACE glue or equivalent, simply use one coat of glue on the surfaces and skip steps 3 and 4.
+With Locktite Vinyl Adhesive, simply use one coat of glue on the surfaces and skip steps 3 and 4.
 Apparently Stabond is not available in Europe; here are directions (in German) for the glue recommended there.

 Straps: If you are going to be doing any rolling, get the AIRE thigh straps.
 They have recently replaced the plastic buckles with metal cams, which is a bummer for us.
 If I had the new straps I’d find a way to replace the metal cams with something lighter.
 For backcountry or more casual trips, a 1-inch webbing strap works well (see photo at bottom of page).